pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - By default, TiDB returns an error when you attempt to use the syntax for functionality that is not yet implemented.
-When set to `1`, TiDB silently ignores such cases of unavailable functionality, which is helpful if you cannot make changes to the SQL code.
+When the variable value is set to `1`, TiDB silently ignores such cases of unavailable functionality, which is helpful if you cannot make changes to the SQL code.
 - Enabling `noop` functions controls the following behaviors:
     * `get_lock` and `release_lock` functions
     * `LOCK IN SHARE MODE` syntax